-Gunsmith Job Description and Duties
+Gunsmith Job Descriptions and Duties

-The basic gunsmith job description – fabricating, maintaining, repairing and embellishing guns – doesn’t begin to do justice to the full range of possibilities and potentials a talented, skilled gunsmith has before him.
+The basic gunsmith job description – fabricating, maintaining, repairing, and embellishing guns – doesn’t begin to do justice to the full range of possibilities and potentials a talented, skilled gunsmith has before him.
 Naturally, amongst those possibilities would be the usual sorts of job descriptions, including a gunsmith working in a firearms factory, or the tasks performed by a gunsmith working at a sporting goods retailer.
-However, there’s also the potential for far more exciting jobs, such as maintaining, repairing and even fabricating replica firearms on site at historical reenactments of the Revolutionary and Civil Wars.
+However, there’s also the potential for far more exciting jobs, such as maintaining, repairing, and even fabricating replica firearms on-site at historical reenactments of the Revolutionary and Civil Wars.

 Here is an extensive list of gunsmithing tasks that many will be doing in their careers: